-We investigate the invasion biology of the cyanobacterium Cylindrospermopsis raciborskii, a toxin producing phytoplankter that has been spreading from subtropical to northern temperate regions in Europe and North America.
+We investigate the invasion biology of the cyanobacterium Raphidiopsis raciborskii (formerly known as Cylindrospermopsis raciborskii), a toxin producing phytoplankter that has been spreading from subtropical to northern temperate regions in Europe and North America.
 We are particularly interested in the role of the genetic identity and diversity for the invasion success.
 Additionally, we are interested in the role of the timing of potential invasions, i.e. whether a particular system exhibits a temporally variable susceptibility to invasions.
-We perform laboratory experiments, genetic analyses and mathematical modelling to address these issues.
+We perform laboratory experiments and genetic analyses .
+In addition, we study the effect of salt and pH on thr photosynthesis and competitive abilities of different strains of R. raciborskii.
 The work is funded by the German Science Foundation (DFG)

 Bolius, S., Wiedner, C. & Weithoff, G. (2017) High local trait variability of a globally invasive cyanobacterium.
 Freshwater Biology, 62: 1879-1890.